TUMFTM/NeuralNetwork_for_VehicleDynamicsModeling/README.md

 We present a neural network architecture that aims to replace a single-track model for vehicle dynamics modeling.

-The model is trained to predict the vehicle state of the next (simulation) timestep by using the current vehicle input together with the current vehicle state plus the vehicle states of the past last four timesteps.
+The model is trained to predict the vehicle state of the next (simulation) timestep by using the current vehicle input together with the current vehicle state plus the vehicle states of the past four timesteps.

 The vehicle state consists of:
 * Longitudinal and lateral velocity (in m/s)